The number pi has an evil twin

 I think others have commented, but this three-way spelling certainly got a chuckle from me.

-• mettamage 10 months ago
+• mettamage a year ago

 So are there an infinite amount of constants like this?
 In terms of pi, e and this number?